Otomkins/EventBookingApplication/README.md

 ### `SPRINT 1`

+*See 'Sprint 1 - ProjectBoard Start.png'  in 'Otomkins/EventBookingApplication'.*

 **Sprint Goal:**

 Create basic WPF app with unit tests allowing a user to use CRUD functionality with event database.